How I got into food and fitness and men’s vitality

 The Best Is Now.

 My name is Anton.
-I am an author and artist and father of two children living openly as a gay man with a profound interest in Chi and healing energy.
+I am an author and artist and father of two, living as an openly gay man with a profound interest in Chi and healing energy.
 I am curious and adventurous and have lived in 12 cities around the world.
 I speak four languages and am a generous spirit with a great love of people.